Skip to content

 Zephyr provides a firmware developer with a rich ecosystem of out-of-the-box OS and peripheral functionality that is consistent across MCU manufacturers (e.g. you can use the same UART API on both a STM32 and nRF53 MCU).
 It also features an integrated build system called west.

 Some criticism arises from Zephyr’s complexity.
-Once such example is that Zephyr adds another layer of configurability with the use of Kconfig (a configuration language that was originally designed to configure the Linux kernel1).
-Firmware behaviour can now be controlled via a combination of Kconfig settings, preprocessor macros and API calls at runtime.
+Once such example is that Zephyr adds layers of additional configurability with the use of Kconfig (a configuration language that was originally designed to configure the Linux kernel1) and the device tree.
+Firmware behaviour can now be controlled via a combination of Kconfig settings, device tree settings, preprocessor macros and API calls at runtime.
 The Kconfig is layered in a hierarchical manner and dependencies and overrides can make it difficult to determine how your MCU is being configured.

 The main repo can be found on GitHub.